• Home

 How to Make Floating Shelves for Your Closet

 Yesterday, I shared the big reveal of our massive, incredible master bedroom closet makeover.
-If you haven’t seen that yet, go check it out and then come back so you’re all caught up, because today we’re going to talk about the DIY floating shelves we installed in the closet.
+If you haven’t seen that yet, go check it out.
+Then, come back so you’re all caught up.
+Today, we’re going to talk about the DIY floating shelves we installed in the closet.

 Go ahead, I’ll wait.